 What to do

-Once a pardon has been granted and the Canadian criminal records have been removed, restrictions no longer exist and applications for these careers can be made without risk of refusal based on past criminal misconduct.
+Once a pardon / record suspension has been granted and the criminal records have been removed, restrictions no longer exist and applications for these careers can be made without risk of refusal based on past criminal misconduct.

-If you are thinking of starting a career that requires a criminal record search the best thing to do is to start a pardon application.
-You can then wait until the pardon is completed before applying for certain job opportunities.
-However, if it is absolutely necessary to apply before the pardon is granted the National Pardon Centre will provide letters of reference stating that steps are being taken to remove the criminal file.
+If you are thinking of starting a career that requires a criminal record search the best thing to do is to apply for a record suspension pardon.
+You can then wait until the application is completed before applying for certain job opportunities.
+However, if it is absolutely necessary to apply before the pardon is granted we will provide letters of reference (at no cost) stating that steps are being taken to remove the criminal file.

 Applicants often find that once their pardon has been granted, opportunities (for employment or otherwise) arise which would have previously seemed impossible.
 The removal of a Canadian criminal record is invaluable when considering a career, even if the chosen path does not require a criminal record search.

 Not only does the elimination of a Canadian criminal record open doors which were previously closed, it also provides peace of mind and a sense of confidence.
 The value of an increased sense of self worth should not be underestimated, particularly during the job hunting and interview processes.
 It is also valuable for those already in the work force who wish to advance within their company.
 Sometimes an increased sense of self esteem is all that stands between you and achieving your goals.